ualberta-mueller-group/MCGS/docs/development-notes.md

 Maybe bound generation in the database should be done using a sliding window of statistics for the last `N` games to help size intervals appropriately.

-# Game Simplification
+# Sumgame Simplification
-`sumgame::simplify_basic()` sums together basic CGT games to simplify the sum (and `sumgame::undo_simplify_basic()` undoes this).
-At each step, all games of a type are handled.
+`sumgame::simplify_basic()` simplifies the sumgame by summing together basic CGT games and simplifying switches, (and `sumgame::undo_simplify_basic()` undoes this).
+Each step handles a different game type.
 Run-time type information is used to distinguish game types.
 To ensure that new games produced by a previous step may be included in the next step, steps happen in the following order:

 1. `nimber`
 2. `switch_game`
-3. `integer_game` and `dyadic_rational`
+3. `up_star`
-4. `up_star`
+4. `integer_game` and `dyadic_rational` together

-Steps producing no useful simplification (i.e. only summing up a single game) will not modify the `sumgame`. i.e. if the `sumgame` has only one non-zero `up_star` game, the game will be left alone, rather than duplicated with one inactive copy.
+Steps producing no useful simplification will not modify the `sumgame`. i.e. if the `sumgame` has only one non-zero `up_star` game, the game will be left alone, rather than duplicated with one inactive copy.

 ## `nimber` Simplification
 - All `nimber`s are summed together using `nimber::nim_sum()`